corcor27/Introduction_to_R/_episodes/14-filesystems.md

 >themininimumtemperaturerecordedfromaberystwythindegreescelcius

-Being consistent, aware of context, and conscious of your variable naming will make reading your code easier and decrease the risk of mistakes.
+Being consistent, aware of context, and conscious of your variable naming will make reading your code easier and decrease the risk of errors.

 ### Working with variables

-Try:
+We have added numeric values together so now lets try combining Try:

 ```
 my_name <- my_name + "your surname"